How To Win A Queen’s Award for Innovation

 - International Trade

-So if you are not exporting, and not doing something particularly sustainable, you only have one choice left — and this can create what I have fondly coined the ‘square-peg-round-hole’ effect.
+So if you are not exporting, doing something particularly sustainable, or focusing on promoting social mobility, you only have one choice left — and this can create what I have fondly coined the ‘square-peg-round-hole’ effect.

 To win a Queen’s Award for Innovation you must first be able to show how you are innovative, and next be able to prove that your commercial success (your growing turnover and profit) is down to the innovation you have made — be that a product, a method, a service, or your whole business model.

-Top Tip: If you are not sure whether to enter the Innovation category, or what the Queen’s Awards consider truly ‘innovative’ try substituting the word ‘innovation’ for the words ‘new and unique’.
+Top Tip: If you are unsure whether to enter the Innovation category, or what the Queen’s Awards consider truly ‘innovative’, try substituting the word ‘innovation’ for the words ‘new and unique’.
 Ie. Is your business, product, method or service ‘new and unique’ or has it been done before?
 If it has, how can you demonstrate you are different?

 If you want to make sure you are not a ‘square-peg in a round-hole’ when you enter the Queen’s Awards give me a call and in a FREE consultation I will help you identify your innovation, determine your likelihood of success and choose which subcategory to enter.
 And if you would like me to I will advise you on how I can help maximise your achievements in an outstanding written report that gives you a real chance of becoming a Queen’s Award winner.

-The competition opens for entry on the 21st April with approximately 150 awards up for grabs.
-Watch this space for more top tips on what to include in your entry, insights into the individual categories, and pointers on how to approach writing your entry from someone who knows all the ingredients needed to become a Queen’s Awards winner.
+The competition opens for entry in May with approximately 150 awards up for grabs.
+Take a look here for more top tips on what to include in your entry, insights into the individual categories, and pointers on how to approach writing your entry from someone who knows all the ingredients needed to become a Queen’s Awards winner.
+You can also find out about our Queen’s Awards for Enterprise entry writing service here.

 Sign up for our newsletter